microsoft/adme-samples/README.md

 * [Workflow Service](/adme-samples/rest-apis/index.html?page=/adme-samples/rest-apis/M18/ingestion_worflow_openapi.yaml)
 * [Secret Service](/adme-samples/rest-apis/index.html?page=/adme-samples/rest-apis/M18/secret_openapi.yaml)

-**Note:**
+**Note:** \
 Partition service's swagger is not uploaded to this repo because it is an internal service.
-Users are not allowed to call the partition service directly.
-Partition service is called by other services indirectly for reading partition info; It's also invoked when users interact with the partition management section of ADME Azure portal experience and the ADME partition management APIs.
+Users are not expected to call the partition service directly.
+Partition service is called by other services indirectly for reading partition info.
+It's also invoked when users interact with the partition management section of ADME Azure portal experience and the ADME partition management APIs
+This behavior will soon be changed in the future, it is recommended by ADME team to not make direct API calls to the partition service.

 ## Contributing